 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a reinforced container.
-Our lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds without an issue.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight in without busting USDOT truck weight limits on Ontario routes.
+Heavy debris needs the right container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in a single trip.
+The low 2-to-3-foot walls let a skid steer or wheelbarrow roll right over the rim without pushing the truck past USDOT weight limits on Ontario routes.

-Heavy-debris jobs run on a weight ticket from the scale house, not by the yard; the cleanest loads—meaning no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I coordinate each dumpster and container size after a quick call with the site super to verify the total expected tonnage.
+Heavy-debris jobs run on a weight ticket from the scale house, not just the volume of the dumpster; clean loads—those without mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I size and dispatch each container based on a quick call with your site super to track the final tonnage.

 Tonnage Limits and Weight Overage Policy